 British aged care giant Bupa gets half a billion dollars of Australian taxpayer funding, has been pinged for elder abuse, a slew of failures to meet basic standards, and tax avoidance.
 Are its large political donations protecting its licence to operate?
-An oped by Sarah Russell.
+Dr Sarah Russell reports.

 How appallingly does an aged care provider have to behave before the government will revoke its licence?

 Over the past year, several reports of physical and sexual assaults of residents have been lodged against Bupa.
 The company’s aged care homes have also repeatedly failed to meet minimum health and safety standards.
 The most recent example is the spectacular failure in a Bupa aged care home in Tamworth.

 Bupa Tamworth failed every single quality standard in its audit.
 To paraphrase Oscar Wilde: “To fail one standard may be regarded as a misfortune; to fail every standard looks like carelessness.”
 Bupa Tamworth joins a long list of Bupa aged care homes that failed accreditation last year.

 But rather than punish Bupa for its appalling track record in aged care, the government gave Bupa $3.4 billion to provide health services for the Australian Defence Forces.
 In addition, Bupa provides health examinations for people applying for a visa.

 In terms of total revenue, Bupa is one of the largest companies in Australia.
 Bupa is our second largest health insurance company, and has an increasing number of optical and dental businesses.
 Although it is a global UK-based company, Australia is Bupa’s largest market – the Australia and New Zealand arm makes up almost 40 per cent of Bupa’s revenue.